neurallayer/awesome-dotnet-datascience/README.md

 # Awesome .NET Datascience
 A curated list of awesome .Net packages, frameworks and resources for datascience.
+It is inspired by more the general awesome pages for machine learning and .NET.

 ## Interactive Development